fabiankuffer/tinify/README.md

 6. click the button **"EDIT SETTINGS"**
 7. In the section ***"Redirect URIs"*** add your address where Spotify should jump back after a user login.
-The address is structured like this: `<PROTOCOL>://<DOMAIN>:<EXTERNALPORT>/set/refreshtoken` PROTOCOL, DOMAIN, EXTERNALPORT are the ENV vars that are set when the server is started..
+The address is structured like this: `<PROTOCOL>://<DOMAIN>:<EXTERNALPORT>/set/refreshtoken` PROTOCOL, DOMAIN, EXTERNALPORT are the ENV vars that are set when the server is started.
 8. save the settings
 9. in the app view the client-id and the client-secret can be read out
 10. Mostly not necessary.
 Since the generated Spotify app is only in developer-mode, users have to be added manually to use the website.
 For this, the user must be added under **"USER AND ACCESS"**.
 The account that created the Spotify app doesn't need to be added.